GuyRayOv/openweather/README.md

 Overall, I enjoyed building this application.
 It was my first time using AI chat tools to debug and fine-tune code, which was both helpful and an exciting new experience.

 The project took me several tens of hours to complete, and it helped deepen my understanding of API integration, JSON handling, and web app deployment using Streamlit.

+And, oh, performance... sacks.
+I really need to learn python profiling/optimizations at some point